 How does it capture leads?
-It asks the user to enter her name and email address before she can see her results.
-There are many ways to generate leads with interactive content, you can read all about them here.
+It asks users to enter their name and email address before they can see their results.
+Fortunately, there are many ways to generate leads with interactive content, you can read all about them here.

 2. Capture rich profile data

 There are loads of ways to capture data about your potential customers.
 The most common of which are web forms that the user must fill in exchange for some premium content.
-This usually entails long lists of fields including things like name, email, phone number, company name, company size, role – etc. This is contact information that people don’t enjoy filling out – resulting in unreliable data for the marketer.
+This usually entails long lists of fields including things like name, email, phone number, company name, company size, role, etc. Usually, this is contact information that people don’t enjoy filling out – resulting in unreliable data for the marketer.

 On the other hand, interactive formats ask for less information in lead forms.
-Instead, they capture insights from what people answer in quiz questions, calculator responses or navigations in interactive videos – capturing information about the individual’s needs, preferences or business challenges.
+Instead, they capture insights from what people answer in quiz questions, calculator responses or navigations in interactive videos.
+Within these answers, marketers find information about the individual’s needs, preferences or business challenges.

-Using interactive content platforms like Dot, you can capture information about every interaction the user makes – whether it’s clicks on CTA buttons, content completion rates, answer to questions or data entry in web forms.
+Using interactive content platforms like the ones on Dot, you can capture information about every interaction the user makes.
+These could be clicks on CTA buttons, content completion rates, answer to questions or data entry in web forms.

-When a user fills out an opt-in or lead-gen form on any of your interactive content, she is then turned into a trackable contact.
-Thereafter, all her past and future interactions with your content are logged under her contact profile.
+When users fill out an opt-in or lead-gen form on any of your interactive content, they become trackable contacts.
+Thereafter, all their past and future interactions with your content are logged under their contact profile.

-The example below is from a fictitious company called ‘Pace Learning’ that offers culinary courses to chefs and professional cooks.
+The example below is from a fictitious company called, ‘Pace Learning’ which offers culinary courses to chefs and professional cooks.

 It illustrates how the potential customer – anonymous visitor 4034 – is engaged by an interactive content asset (in this case, a quiz contest) that converts him into a trackable Contact – John Smith.
-John is then nurtured with an email with additional interactive content (recipe lookbook) that reveals where his interests lie.
-Each content asset John interacts with paints a clearer picture of who he is – his interests and needs.
+John then receives an email with additional interactive content (recipe lookbook) that reveals where his interests lie.
+Each content asset John interacts with paints a clearer picture of who he is, his interests and needs.

 3. Create smart segments

 Let’s look at the “What kind of marketer are you?” example one more time.
-The user answers 7 fun questions, fills out a short form (name and email) and then sees his/her result, which is 1 of 4 possible marketing personality types.
-Instead of using an 8-field lead form, this quiz asks only for 2 pieces of information (name and email) and instead draws key information from the user’s quiz answers.
+The user answers 7 fun questions, fills out a short form (name and email) and then sees his/her result.
+The result is 1 of 4 possible marketing personality types.
+Instead of using an 8-field lead form, this quiz asks only for 2 pieces of information (name and email).
+Marketers take other key information from the user’s quiz answers.
 For example, what success means to the marketer, which software they are most familiar with, etc.

 The 4 personality types are as follows: Creative Genius, Analytical Marketer, Social Media Wiz and Lead-Gen Machine.
-Based on which personality type they got, each quiz taker is put into one of 4 segments in an email marketing platform (like MailChimp).
-Each user is then sent an email based on their personality type.
+Based on their personality type, quiz takers are put into one of 4 segments in an email marketing platform (like MailChimp).
+Each user receives an email based on their personality type.
 In this way, the marketer can capture valuable information about each user, in a less-intrusive way and send personalized emails.

-In this example we use personality type as the factor for segmentation.
-You could also use answers to specific questions – for example when the user fills out information about their current costs in your savings calculator.
+In this example, we use personality type as the factor for segmentation.
+You could also use answers to specific questions.
+An example of this is when the user fills out information about their current costs in your savings calculator.

 What you need to make it happen